obiannotate: edit sequence annotations

 Edition of the annotations #

-OBITools4 store annotations attached to each sequence using a tag/value mechanism.
-The annotation of a sequence if a set of tags each of them being associated to a value.
-Therefor, annotating a sequence is changing this set of tags by adding new tags, deleting some others or changing the value associated to a tag.
+OBITools4 store annotations attached to each sequence using a tag/value system.
+The annotation of a sequence if a set of tags, each of them being associated to a value.
+Therefore, annotating a sequence is changing this set of tags by adding new tags, deleting some others, or changing the value associated to a tag.

 Adding annotations #